afroyd/Zend-Server-juju/README.md

 This will open port 80 (http) and 443 (https) for web traffic.
 It will also open the Zend server gui ports 10081 (http) and 10082 (https)

-Open the Admin gui and manage the PHP configuration, deploy more apps and see statistics and events from your site.
+Open the Admin gui at http://<Server_IP>:10081/ZendServer and manage the PHP configuration, deploy more apps and see statistics and events from your site.

 ## adding MySQL and cluster relation
     juju deploy mysql